whatsupcoders/Flutter-Interview-Questions/README.md

 * Inorder for the CrossAxisAlignment.baseline to work what is another property that we need to set?
 * when should we use resizeToAvoidBottomInset?
 * What is the difference between 'as','show' and 'hide' in an import statement?
+* What is the importance of TextEditingController?
+* why do we use "Reverse" property in Listview?

 Title: Animation Interview Questions